 By logically examining your beliefs and expectations about golf and about yourself, you can gradually strip away those which aren’t helping you or are impeding your enjoyment of the game.

-If you would like to discuss these ideas further or would like to know more about this process, please use this link to schedule a chat.
+If you would like to discuss these ideas further or would like to know more about this process of questioning your beliefs about the game, please use this link to schedule a chat.